-WP6.6 Evaluation Tools for Non-formal Learning Experts Data Collection 5 Key Evaluation and Monitorin ng Questions 5 Data Analysis 6 1.
-Relationship between the non-for mal expert and the teachers 6 2.
-General challenges in implementing ng the methods 8 3.
-General tips for implementing the e methods 8 4.
-Tips from the NFL experts for the enhancement of the catalogue 9 Concluding notes1
+WP6 6.6 Evaluation Tools for Non-formal Learning Experts 5 Data Collection 5 Key l ata Collection Data Analysis 6 1.
+Relationship between the non-formal expert and the teachers 6 2.
+General challenges in implementing the methods 8 3.
+General tips for implementing the methods 8 4.
+Tips from the NFL experts for the enhancement of the catalogue 9 Cond Concluding notes1